HimasRafeek/secure-node-auth/docs/VERIFICATION_AND_AUDIT_GUIDE.md

-# Email Verification & Audit Logger Guide
+# Email Verification & Password Reset with 6-Digit Codes Guide

-## 6-Digit Verification Codes (New Feature!)
+## 6-Digit Codes (New Feature!)

 ### Overview

+You can now use **6-digit numeric codes** as an alternative to URL-based methods for both:
+- ✅ **Email Verification** - Verify new user accounts
+- ✅ **Password Reset** - Secure password recovery

-You can now use **6-digit numeric verification codes** as an alternative to URL-based email verification.
-This is perfect for mobile apps or when you want a simpler user experience.
+This is perfect for mobile apps or when you want a simpler, more modern user experience.

 ### Quick Start